+A S D F G H J K L; < This row plays PASSING tones (second, fourth, sixth)

-ASDFGHJKL; '←This row plays PASSING Tones (2nd,Fourth,Sixth) ZXCVBNM,.. / ←This row plays CHORD tones (root,3rd,Fifth,Seventh)
+ZXCVBNM,. < This row plays CHORD tones (root, third, fifth, seventh)

 Changing Instruments / Settings for the Wizard

 The Wizard is a play along instrument, so is treated just like the THRU instrument.
 Changing Instruments, Volume, Reverb, etc. for the Wizard is therefore the same as for the THRU instrument. (i.e., Click on the THRU button, then select instrument etc.) You can record the Wizard and it will use THRU harmonies if selected.